Emergency Room Guide

 Check-in and Triage

-When you arrive in the emergency room, your first stop should be the registration desk.
-Patients are seen based on the severity of their illness, so depending on your condition, you may be asked to wait in the waiting room until a physician is available to assess and treat you.
+When you arrive, your first stop is the registration desk where you will be "triaged" and seen based on the severity of your illness.
+Depending on your condition, you may be asked to wait in the waiting room until a physician is available to assess and treat you.

 Going Home